-It was also confirmed during the course of the Public Inquiry, that the council has spent a staggering £46.8m on the Aylesbury regeneration scheme to date.
-This has comprised total capital account costs of £32.1m (demolition & acquisiton) and revenue account costs amounting to £14.7m (Management & Administration).
+It was also confirmed during the course of the 2015 Public Inquiry, that the council has spent a staggering £46.8m on the Aylesbury regeneration scheme to date and it was later revealed that the Council could end up losing £85m on the scheme while Notting Hill is guaranteed a 21% protected profit.

 When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would incur an overall cost to the Council of £16.1m over the scheme’s 10-year development period.
 However, the Council’s budget books show that it is spending nearly £14m on the Aylesbury scheme during the past year alone.
 Later figures showed that the Council’s estimated cost of decanting and demolishing the estate had ballooned to £150m[^4], but this figure has been well exceeded and the first development site is not even completed yet.